austinmacmath/EMPTI/README.md

 * user testing

 ## Updates
-### 7/7
-* half synergistic half non-synergistic
-* random selection of bias/unbias model
-* predictionary
-    * trained predictionary on original email
-* prevent backpaging check
-* fix time difference on email
-* tutorial emails
-    * content the same for both?
-    * what order?
-* include "completed" flag once a user is done
-* print out suggestion time and text
-* print out hit time and text (unbiased only)
-* print out miss time and text (unbiased only)
-* predictive text doesn't work if writing in middle of paragraph.

 ### 7/21
-* minimum 100 word count
-* differing content in tutorial
-* replace "real simulation" with "live page"
-* include reminder of tab key
-* move tutorial right in front of corresponding synergistic condition
-* add google logo
 * between tutorial and real thing, have black screen syaing experiment beginning
-* added typing indicator for percieved interactivity
-* added questionnaire and loading page (currently unformatted)
-    * indicate that algorithm learns/doesn't from questionnaire for different conditions

 ## Questions
 * How to define bias?